harlow/go-micro-services/README.md

 # Golang Microservices Example

-An demonstration of Golang micro-services that accept HTTP/JSON requests at API level and then leverage [gRPC][1] for inter-service communication.
+An demonstration of Golang micro-services that expose a HTTP/JSON frontend and then leverages [gRPC][1] for inter-service communication.

+* Services written in Golang
+* gRPC for inter-service communication
+* Jaeger for request tracing

 The example application plots Hotel locations on a Google map:

 <img width="865" alt="screen shot 2016-11-07 at 9 31 12 pm" src="https://cloud.githubusercontent.com/assets/739782/20087958/de0ef9b4-a531-11e6-953a-4425fe445883.png">